surgery18/HouseReAIze/backend/request.md

 timeline: This is a list detailing what happens at specific times in the episode.
 Each event in the timeline has:

 -timestamp: The time (in seconds) when the event starts.
--actions: A list of things happening at that timestamp.
-Each action has an action_type which can be one of the following:
+-action: What is happening at that timestamp.
+The action has an action_type which can be one of the following:
 --appear: A character comes into the scene.
 --talk: A character says something.
 This action will also have a dialogue detailing what the character says.
 --move: A character moves to a new location on the screen.
 This action will also have details about the start and end position of the movement.